 Of course not.
 The reason we have the Maquette today comes down to two things: technology and affluence: the technology to print the thing in acceptable volumes for an acceptable cost, and at acceptable quality to give proper respect to the work and be able to sell it and make some amount of profit.
 I hate to be jaded but is there any other way anything corporate gets made in 2022?

 And I digress.
 Chizu (the Maquette Edition) is a great thing, and I’m privileged to have a signed copy.
 It may not be a book I look at every day, but I’ve come around to it, and think it’s an important document.
-The extra volume of texts, in both English and Japanese, is helpful, even if the three texts disagree somewhat.*** And the accordion fold comparing the Maquette to the first edition makes me want a copy of it (or one of the reprints) and I’m thankful to be in enough debt after finally becoming adult enough to buy a dining table and chairs to avoid just buying a $700 or $900 photobook for no reason…
+The extra volume of texts, in both English and Japanese, with essays (from Joshua Chuang and Miyuki Hinton), an interview with Kawada (by Chuang and Hinton), and a timeline of events that relate to Chizu and it’s making, is engaging and clarifying, and the accordion fold comparing the Maquette to the first edition makes me want a copy of it (or one of the reprints).
+I’m thankful to be in enough debt after finally becoming adult enough to buy a dining table and chairs to avoid just buying a $700 or $900 photobook for no reason…

 I’d give Chizu a fairly high rating, probably in the high 3s or low 4s, but even the Maquette is going for too much money these days.
 It’s 2022 at time of writing, and things remain a bit topsy turvy, economically speaking, for me to recommend anything as frivolous as a photobook.
 Suffice to say that if you can afford one and have the interest, you should hunt down a copy.
 (They’re becoming a bit scarce, I think.)
 Otherwise, my video of it is above, and there are others, and maybe we’ll see another reprint one day, or an Errata Editions version or something.